 CAN HOUSEHOLDERS INDULGE IN SENSUOUS PLEASURES?

 The TEXT(*) only says that 'one who has gone forth from the worldly life should not indulge in sensuous pleasures'.
 The question, therefore, arises whether ordinary householders who remain amidst the worldly surroundings could freely pursue sensuous pleasures without any restraint.
 Since the gratification of sense desires is the pre-occupation of common people, it would be pointless to enjoin them from doing so.
-But the householder intent on practising the Noble Dharma, should advisedly avoid these pleasures to the extent necessary for the practice.
+But the householder intent on practicing the Noble Dharma, should advisedly avoid these pleasures to the extent necessary for the practice.
 Observance of The Five Precepts requires abstaining from any participation in sexual misconduct.
 Likewise, possession of worldly goods should not be sought through killing, theft or deceit.

 (*)THE GREAT DISCOURSE ON THE WHEEL OF DHAMMA PART II